 The major flexible point transfer programs are Chase’s Ultimate Rewards, American Express’s Membership Rewards, and the Starwood Hotels Preferred Guest Program.
 These programs are very popular, because cardholders can earn points that they can later choose to transfer to the airline or hotel program of their choice.
 These points are valuable due to their flexibility.

-For the ultimate in flexible points, travelers should consider a card that offers fixed value rewards, such as the Capital One Venture Rewards or the aforementioned Barclaycard Arrival Plus World Elite Mastercard.
-For a description of the advantages and disadvantages of these types of rewards, see Which Type Of Travel Rewards Credit Card Should You Use?
+For the ultimate in flexible points, travelers should consider a card that offers fixed value rewards, such as the Capital One Venture Rewards Credit Card or the aforementioned Barclaycard Arrival Plus World Elite Mastercard.

 When NOT to use reward credit cards.